Why is the Pythagoras theorem true anyway?

 5. why the first two derivatives are all that matter in physics // why position and momentum determine the state

 (It's mildly interesting that all these things seem to have a unifying theme of "why is the second-order so much more important than anything higher-order?"
-Perhaps there is a connection between them -- there is probably a connection between 1 and 2, and I think I've read paper about "deriving physical laws from Fisher information" or something like that so maybe there's a connection between 4 and 5.)
+Perhaps there is a connection between them -- there is probably a connection between 1 and 2, and I think I've read paper about "deriving physical laws from Fisher information" or something like that so maybe there's a connection between 4 and 5, and there probably is a connection between 2 and 5.)

 The Pythagoras theorem sticks out in this list for being quite elementary, pedagogically.
 In fact from a historical perspective, it is the most elementary mathematical result in math: in both ancient mathematical traditions, the Indian and the Greek, the Pythagorean theorem was the first mathematical rule to be discovered -- predating (perhaps causing) all other math and science.
 Yet all its proofs seem like hacks.
 No, I will not make four copies of that triangle and put them in a square.